pklaus/docker-catools/README.md

   caget FAIR:CBM:MVD:YOUR:PV
 ```

-**camonitor** works too, but for being able to quit <kbd>Ctrl + c</kbd> the process needs to run
+**camonitor** works too, but for being able to quit the process using <kbd>Ctrl-c</kbd>
-with a PID higher than 1 inside the container.
+it needs to be run with a PID higher than 1.
 This can be reached by wrapping the
-call in a shell command or by specifying `--pid=host` in the docker run statement:
+call in a shell command or by specifying the host namespace for the PID in the
+docker run statement:

 ```
 docker run \